 - as desired chili flakes, or hot sauce, which ever you might prefer

 - as desired, salt, pepper and garlic powder

 - Thread the wings onto the skewers evenly (3 or 4 per skewer) and add one chunk of pineapple on the end of each one.

 - Season with salt, pepper and garlic powder and set aside in the fridge

-- In a sauce pan, combine the vinegar, soy, pineapple juice, ketchup and chili flakes
+- In a sauce pan, combine the vinegar, both sugars, soy, pineapple juice, ketchup and chili flakes

 - Bring to a boil, and make a slurry with the cornstarch and water.